Guard mounting: Ghana

 The changing of the guard at Jubilee House (formerly Flagstaff House) takes place every month, with personnel of the different branches of the Ghana Armed Forces taking part quarterly (every 3 months).
 The ceremony started on May 5, 2013, originating from the changing of the Queens Guard at Buckingham Palace in London.
-Differences in the two ceremonies include a drill show by the new and old guard as well as the attendance of the Ghanaian president at the ceremony.
+Differences in the two ceremonies include a drill demonstration by the new and old guards, as well as the attendance of the Ghanaian president at the ceremony.

 Greece

 In the state capital, Athens, members of the Presidential Guard provide a 24-hour honour guard, with an hourly guard change, at the Presidential Mansion and at the Tomb of the Unknown Soldier, off Syntagma Square at the foot of the Hellenic Parliament.
 The Changing the Guard at the Tomb of the Unknown Soldier, in particular, has become a tourist attraction, with many people watching the guards, who stand motionless for two 20-minute intervals during their 1-hour shifts.

 Every Sunday at 11:00 a ceremonial change of guards takes place.
-A parade of Evzones and a military band starts from the camp of the Evzones (just behind the Parliament Building) and through Vasilissis Sofias Avenue, and reaches the Tomb of the Unknown Soldier, where a ceremonial change of guards takes place.
+A parade of Evzones and a military band starts from the barracks of the Evzones (just behind the Parliament Building) and through Vasilissis Sofias Avenue, and reaches the Tomb of the Unknown Soldier, where a ceremonial change of guards takes place.
 On this occasion, all the three official uniforms of the Evzones can be seen.
 Vasilissis Sofias Avenue and Amalias Avenue are briefly closed to traffic for the ceremony from about 10:55 to 11:05 on Sunday mornings.

 Hungary

-The Honour Guard of the Hungarian Defence Forces, the 32nd Budapest Guard and Ceremonial Regiment has provided sentries for the Sándor Palace in Budapest since the disestablishment of the Hungarian People's Republic.
+The Honour Guard of the Hungarian Defence Forces, the 32nd Budapest Guard and Ceremonial Regiment has provided sentries for the Sándor Palace in Budapest since the disestablishment of the Hungarian People's Republic in 1989.
 This is done at the gates of the palace, due to its status as the official residence of the President of Hungary.
 The ceremony was initiated in 2003 when President Ferenc Mádl moved into the palace.
 The sentries come at noon in a team of six, although only two of them will actually take up the guard.
 A drummer and officer are also present.
 Another guard changing ceremony is held inside the Domed Hall of the Hungarian Parliament Building on Kossuth Square, where guards protect the Holy Crown of Hungary.
 At both ceremonies, an exhibition drill is performed during the mounting of the guard at noon, with the latter having musical accompaniment.

 Public duties by the regiment are also provided by a four-man team at the Tomb of the Unknown Soldier at the Millennium Monument on Hősök tere (Heroes Square).
 The 7015th Ceremonial Regiment of the Hungarian People's Army also conduct public duties at the tomb.